What is the debt ceiling? What are the solutions to the US debt ceiling crisis and US shutdown?

-Do you remember that Fiscal Cliff was rather a technical and policy issue rather than an economic issue?
+Do you remember that the Fiscal Cliff was rather a technical and policy issue rather than an economic issue?
 Do you remember the date December 31, 2012?
-On the same date another related but different problem was creating trouble for the US government.
-This crisis too was related with bills.
-And the name of the crisis : US Debt Ceiling Crisis.
+On the same date, another related but different problem was creating trouble for the US government.
+This crisis too was related to bills.
+And the name of the crisis: US Debt Ceiling Crisis.

 Back to Fiscal Cliff Crisis